 Classical Hodgkin lymphoma.
 There are four subtypes of classical Hodgkin lymphoma: nodular sclerosis, mixed cellularity, lymphocyte rich, and lymphocyte depleted.

-- Mixed cellularity Hodgkin lymphoma.
-This type is more common in children age 10 years or younger and shows the strongest link to the Epstein-Barr virus, the virus that causes mononucleosis.
+Mixed cellularity Hodgkin lymphoma.
+This type is more common in children age 10 years or younger.
+It shows the strongest link to the Epstein-Barr virus, the virus that causes mononucleosis.
 It usually begins in the lymph nodes in the abdomen or in the spleen.

 Age and Hodgkin lymphoma